How to Clean and Care for Ceramic Pans

 Other Cleaning Tips

-• Never use cooking spraysโ€”e.g. PAMโ€”when cooking with ceramic; these contain chemicals like lecithin and dimethyl silicone, which can easily build up and become very difficult to remove without damaging the ceramic finish.
+• Never use cooking spraysโ€”e.g. PAMโ€”when cooking with ceramic; these contain chemicals like lecithin and dimethyl silicone, which can easily build up and become very difficult to remove without damaging the non stick ceramic finish.

 Deep Cleaning Techniques